 Low vision aids

 There are many low vision aids and devices to help you with your daily activities.
 Talk with your ophthalmologist or vision rehabilitation team about solutions for your specific needs.
+What do you want to be able to do that you can not?
 From talking watches to tablet computers, there are lots of low vision tools.
 Also ask if you will need training in how to use the devices.

 Optical low vision aids.
 These use magnifying lenses to make objects look larger and easier to see.